Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 $1,000 toward travel or transfer to United, Southwest, and more.

-American Express issues multiple credit cards that earn Delta miles, and depending on your travel needs one might be a better choice for you over the other.
-We’re going to take a look at the Platinum Delta SkyMiles Card and the Gold Delta SkyMiles Card and how to decide which one is a better choice for you.
+American Express issues multiple credit cards that earn Delta miles, and depending on your travel needs, one might be a better choice for you over the other.
+We’re going to take a look at two of the mid-tier Delta SkyMiles® earning cards – the Platinum Delta SkyMiles® Card and the Gold Delta SkyMiles® Card – and how to decide which one is a better choice for you.

 We’re going to go into more detail below, but the short answer is: